August 12, 1880– Radclyffe Hall:

 Outside of Rita Mae Brown and Fannie Flagg, I am not really all that keen on Lesbian Literature, although I kissed a girl and I liked it.
 But as a chronicler of the lives of famous LGBTQ people, I need to note that today is the birthday of Radclyffe Hall, who wore her lesbianism openly and proudly, and because she is the writer of what is probably the most important lesbian novel ever written.

-At 21-years-old, after a desperately unhappy upbringing Marguerite Antonia Radclyffe-Hall inherited a large sum of money that was left in trust for her by her grandfather.
-Once she had the fortune, she moved in with singer Mabel Veronica Batten, who was 25 years older, and they were a couple until Batten’s death in 1916.
+At 21 years old, after a desperately unhappy upbringing, Marguerite Antonia Radclyffe-Hall inherited a large sum of money that was left in trust for her by her grandfather.
+Once she had her fortune, she moved in with singer Mabel Veronica Batten, who was 25 years older, and they were a couple until Batten’s death in 1916.
 You know how lesbians are; Hall soon picked up the pieces and started a new relationship with Una Elena Troubridge, a talented sculptor.
 She was married to Admiral Ernest Troubridge and Hall sued him for libel after he described her as “a grossly immoral woman”.

 In 1928, Hall published the explicitly lesbian novel The Well Of Loneliness.
 The publisher’s blurb on the book jacket read:

 “In England hitherto the subject has not been treated frankly outside the regions of scientific text-books, but that its social consequences qualify a broader and more general treatment is likely to be the opinion of thoughtful and cultured people.”

 There was a campaign to ban the book by the decent people and the press.
 The London Sunday Express urged:

 “In order to prevent the contamination and corruption of English fiction it is the duty of the critic to make it impossible for any other novelist to repeat this outrage.
 I say deliberately that this novel is not fit to be sold by any bookseller or to be borrowed from any library.”